 - Some women experience an urge to urinate more frequently.

 As we know that homeopathy takes into consideration the whole person & not just their complaints.
 Our medicines are of great help in menstrual cramps in all age groups of women & we also take note of their lifestyle, their profession, regular routine habits & if there is any underlying cause in severe cases.

 Excellent remedies like Caulophyllum & Cimicifuga act on the uterine muscles & give relief to the woman.

-Mental irritability, anger & mood swings along with severe cramps is well covered by Chamomilla & Pulsatilla.
+Mental irritability, anger & mood swings along with severe cramps are well covered by Chamomilla & Pulsatilla.

-Frequent doses of Magnesium phos act as muscle relaxant & gives relief from the pain.
+Frequent doses of Magnesium phos act as muscle relaxant & gives relief from pain.

 As homeopathy is safe from all angles it can be given to young girls & they are saved from taking strong painkillers which may cause other side effects.